 What makes this Bloody Mary rock on for Halloween is the garnish.
 Using a fun Halloween garnish will turn an ordinary cocktail into one that your guests will rave over.

-This garnish is as much fun to make as it is to use to decorate the glass!
+This garnish is as much fun to make as it is to use to dress up the glass!

 To make this lime devil garnish, you’ll need limes, spring onions, pimento pieces, bamboo skewers and toothpicks.